zackferrofields/zackferrofields.github.io/index.md

 [Gists](https://gist.github.com/zackferrofields) |
 [GitPage](http://zackferrofields.github.io)

-A passionate software engineer; with experience building applications for multiple environments including web, native, and server.
-Currently in love with ReasonML and enjoy pursuing interests in functional reactive programming (FRP), automated build process, and keeping up with the latest developments in web technologies.
+I am a dedicated and innovative engineer with extensive experience building scalable applications across web, native, and server environments.
+I’m passionate about designing efficient, high-performance systems that scale and exploring modern paradigms like functional reactive programming (FRP), microservices, and automated build processes.
+Committed to continuous self-improvement, I embrace new challenges and learning opportunities to refine my skills and deliver forward-thinking, adaptable solutions.

 ---

+### Senior Software Engineer, LogicMonitor (June 2021 – Present)

+**LogicMonitor** - a SaaS-based automated monitoring platform that acquired Dexda

+I continued supporting and developing the product built at Dexda, while working on integrations with LogicMonitor’s systems.
+My role includes the migration to a common component library (MUI) and the implementation of LogicMonitor’s APIs and services to ensure seamless functionality across platforms.

+In addition to frontend work, I'm actively involved in backend optimization, where I'm currently developing a Go microservice.
+This microservice is designed to enhance performance, improve search capabilities, and provide better metrics tracking for the system.

+- Maintained and developed the Dexda product, ensuring continuous feature delivery and system optimization
+- Migrated the frontend to MUI for a consistent and scalable design system
+- Integrated LogicMonitor APIs and services into the existing stack, ensuring seamless interoperability
+- Developed a Go microservice to improve search performance and metric tracking within the system
+- Collaborated with cross-functional teams to ensure alignment with business requirements and technology standards
+- Conducted code reviews and contributed to improving team development practices

+>  `ReScript`, `React`, `MUI`, `Go`, `Docker`, `Microservices`, `GitHub`, `Elasticsearch`

-### Senior Software Engineer, Dexda (February 2017 – present).
+### Senior Software Engineer, Dexda (February 2017 – June 2021).

 **Dexda** - an AI solution to automate technology operations at scale, utilising machine learning applications to detect and predict incidents in connected technology.